What Is DERMS? Definition, History, Use Cases, and Future Outlook

 - Aggregator DERMS: Manages fleets of DER assets, such as EVs, battery systems, or flexible demand-side resources, under aggregated control.

-These categories reflect industry‑recognized DERMS classifications outlined by the Smart Electric Power Alliance (SEPA) in its “Decoding DERMS” whitepaper.
+These categories reflect industry‑recognized classifications outlined by the Smart Electric Power Alliance (SEPA) in its “Decoding DERMS” whitepaper.

-MEPPI’s Strata Grid DERMS is designed as a DER-centric platform, incorporating patented control technologies that enable sub-second DER response, either autonomously or through operator-in-the-loop workflows.
+MEPPI’s Strata Grid software is designed as a DER-centric platform, incorporating patented control technologies that enable sub-second DER response, either autonomously or through operator-in-the-loop workflows.
 In operational environments, milliseconds can materially impact grid safety, curtailment levels, and infrastructure investment requirements.
 MEPPI’s systems are not simply a roadmap item of the future, Strata Grid is managing and optimizing DER today, delivering operational confidence and measurable return on investment for customers.

 The Future of DERMS

-From the early 2020s through the present, DERMS deployments have largely focused on DER visibility and peak load management.
+From the early 2020s through the present, software deployments have largely focused on DER visibility and peak load management.
 Across much of North America, DER penetration initially reached levels where monitoring and data collection delivered the greatest value.
 As the industry enters the second half of the decade, utilities are increasingly confronted with the operational implications of managing large volumes of flexible, customer-owned resources in real time.